This privacy notice was last updated on the 25th of May 2018

 We will update this Notice from time to time and you should review it whenever you visit our website or before providing us with any personal data about yourself.

-We are A Current Affair LLP.
-This privacy notice applies to the Company and will be referred to here as ACA Live.
+We are ACA Live Ltd. This privacy notice applies to the Company and will be referred to here as ACA Live.

 ACA Live are a creative, experience and production agency.
 We specialise in the creative delivery of live events across all sectors.
 For the purpose of the General Data Protection Regulation (Regulation (EU) 2016/679) (“the GDPR”), ACA Live is a data controller in respect of any personal data we collect.